Though the semiconductor industry has experienced recent instabilities in sales, there is a promise with the implementation of 5G.

 The semiconductor industry is constantly in flux, changing as technology evolves and driving the electronics industry.
 Now, it operates primarily via e-commerce sites and grows cyclically with high volatility.
 Thus, key players in the industry like the United States, South Korea, Taiwan, Japan, China, European Union, Israel, Malaysia, and Singapore must adjust to products that frequently have a short life cycle.

 Because the semiconductor industry enables technology and is a driving force in the electronics value chain, people pay attention to it.
 So what is happening now?

-According to recent statistics from the Semiconductor Industry Association, sales are down worldwide, decreasing 15.9% from August 2018 to July 2019, perhaps thanks to a drastic decrease in DRAM and NAND flash memory pricing that began in 2018 as the result of an oversupply of components.
+According to recent statistics from the Semiconductor Industry Association, sales are down worldwide.
+Decreasing 15.9% from August 2018 to July 2019.
+Perhaps thanks to a drastic decrease in DRAM and NAND flash memory.
+This pricing began in 2018 as the result of an oversupply of components.

 With this decrease in sales, however, there is promise.
 The same study found that month-to-month sales increased in consecutive months for the first time in a year in the Americas, Asia Pacific/All Other, China, and Japan.

-Experts aren’t necessarily worried, given the onset of 5G technology, though they are cautious — the possibility of a US/China trade war or the economic recession is at the forefront of many people’s minds.
+Experts aren’t necessarily worrying, given the onset of 5G technology.
+Though they are cautious — the possibility of a US/China trade war or the economic recession is at the forefront of many people’s minds.

 Reasons for Optimism

 Chip stocks are showing gains, and chipmakers and fabless chip designers rose over 10% and 6%.
 Year to date, chipmakers have gained 50%, and chip-gear companies and fabless firms are up 30%.
 Analysts expect the industry to recover, just a bit after the late 2019 recovery they had once predicted.